miaozhun/DEsingle/README.md

 # DEsingle
-An R package for differential expression analysis of single-cell RNA-seq data
+An R package for differential expression analysis of single-cell RNA-seq data.

 # Install DEsingle
 To install DEsingle R package, just execute the following code in R console: